lewislbr/gss/README.md

 - Optimized for single-page apps.
 - Automatically serves pre-compressed brotli and gzip files if available.
 - Sensible default cache configuration.
+- Out-of-the-box metrics.
 - Docker-based.
 - Configurable via YAML.
 - Lightweight.

 ## Usage

 GSS works as a Docker image.
-By default it serves a directory in the container named `dist` at port `8080`.
+By default it serves a directory in the container named `dist` at port `8080`, and exposes a metrics endpoint at `:9090/metrics`.

 ### Running container directly